 Antique shopping doesn’t get any better than at Little Beach Antiques.
 They offer a varied collection of old, salvaged, and restored items that would be perfect for home or cottage.
 The owner is warm and welcoming.
 The shop is full of treasures.
 You will surely find a gem or two.

 Port Stanley Terminal Rail

-The Port Stanley Terminal Rail (PSTR) is a heritage railway that uses the abandoned tracks between Port Stanley and St. Thomas, Ontario.
-Abandoned in 1982 after falling into disrepair, railway preservationists purchased this section of track in 1983 and turned into a heritage railway.
-In 1987, the group received a provincial railway charter to operate trains between St. Thomas and Port Stanley.
-In 2012, North America Railway Hall of Fame inducted the Port Stanley Terminal Rail.
+The Port Stanley Terminal Rail (PSTR) is a designated heritage railway that uses the old. abandoned tracks between Port Stanley and St. Thomas, Ontario.
+Abandoned in 1982 after falling into disrepair, railway preservationists purchased this section of track in 1983 to turn into a heritage railway.
+In 1987, the group received a charter to officially operate trains between St. Thomas and Port Stanley.
+In 2012, the railway was inducted into the North America Railway Hall of Fame.

 Port Stanley Terminal Rail

 Classified as a tourist railway, all boarding is done in Port Stanley.
 Rain or shine, all trains depart from and return to the Port Stanley station next to the King George Lift Bridge.
 Return trips last one hour and trains run most weekends.
 During the summer, the trains run daily.
 Special rides, like the Santa Express and Murder Mystery series, are scheduled throughout the year.

 Besides regular tourist rides, the Little Red Caboose is available for birthday parties and can be scheduled on any regular, or special event, run.
 The caboose holds 22 - 26 people and a minimum of 10 fares are required to book.
 Adult tickets cost $15 each and tickets for children under fourteen cost $9.
 A single additional charge of $10 is also applied for the use of the caboose.
 Parents must supply food and party favours.